The most beautiful Chiang Rai temples to visit

 02. Wat Rong Suea Ten (Blue Temple)

 In contrast with its white “sibling”, Wat Rong Suea Ten is a bit less busy and not as well known, but its popularity is quickly growing.
-However, it’s a bit better located, right inside the city and only a tuk-tuk ride away from Chiang Rai’s center.
+Especially since it’s also a bit better located: right inside the city and only a tuk-tuk ride away from Chiang Rai’s city center.

 Blue Temple opening hours and entrance fee